enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-worker.md

 - a background task
 - a feature in javascript, **not in nodejs**
 - can send message back to its creator
-- javascript 通过 `Worker` 实现线程 communication
+- javascript implement thread communication through `Worker`
 - note main consist of three parts
   - create a worker
   - send message